-Students who wish to challenge a grade must provide written notification to the Registrar within one year of the semester in which the grade was awarded.
+Students who wish to challenge a grade must provide written notification to the Assoicate Dean of Students for Enrollment Management within one year of the semester in which the grade was awarded.

-Upon verification by the Registrar of the grade in question, the student will provide written notification of the grade challenge to the appropriate instructor.
+Upon verification by the Assoicate Dean of Students for Enrollment Management of the grade in question, the student will provide written notification of the grade challenge to the appropriate instructor.